-As of late I have been some finance and economics journal as part of my final project.
+As of late I have been reading through some finance and economics journal as part of my final project.
 I combed through many virtual reams of paper in search of a topic to base the research on.
 It’s been a somewhat lukewarm search.
 See, the problem (or challenge, if you want to be a bit positive) with being ‘just’ an undergraduate is that I have enough knowledge to grasp what the paper might be about, but not so much that I can really understand what is being talked about.
 It’s like groping in the dark only with your phone screen on instead of that LED flash on the back.
 But that’s that.

 The thing I want to note here is actually quite simple: that the bid-ask spread of a security can be used as a proxy to its liquidity, with liquidity here being the ease that the security can be transacted.1